 You can never go wrong with a quick and easy side braid.
 This fun style keeps your hair off of your neck and face, leaving you both cool and frizz-free throughout the day.
 Top the look off with a decorative headband ($10) if you're feeling fancy

-Cornrows (sometimes referred to as boxer braids) are the cream of the crop when it comes to protecting your hair from unwanted frizz.
-Whether you wear one, two, or several braids, the style is sure to keep your hair under control and looking good for the entire day.
+Double braided cornrows are a beautiful style to keep your hair pulled back, out of your face, and in place—perfect for whatever the forecast brings.
 A comb like Diane's Ionic Anti-Static Rat Tail Comb ($3) will help you section your hair off for easy braiding.